Foreclosure Law in North Dakota

 Foreclosure most often is a forced sale of a house at auction, since those are the most common types of property bought through a mortgage.
 Banks will usually try to get rid of the property as quickly as they can, selling it for as much money as they can get in a short period of time.

 In every state, including North Dakota, homeowners have the option to go through what is known as a foreclosure by judicial sale.
-Basically, this means a court will oversee the sale of the house to ensure that the bank makes reasonable efforts to sell it for as high a price as possible (to help avoid a deficiency that the borrower may have to pay), and to ensure that any money which might be left over from the sale (after the balance on the mortgage is paid) goes to the borrower.
+Essentially, this means a court will oversee the sale of the house to ensure that the bank makes reasonable efforts to sell it for as high a price as possible (to help avoid a deficiency that the borrower may have to pay), and to ensure that any money which might be left over from the sale (after the balance on the mortgage is paid) goes to the borrower.